"The most difficult and complicated part of the writing process is the beginning."

 2. Your Audience Strategy

 Your audience strategy determines how you uncover the changing needs of your audience.
-Also, what information should you include in your content?
+What information should you include in your content that they will respond best to?
 Should you be focusing on your audiences' problems, or how they'll benefit from the unique features of your product or service?

 - Who specifically is your target audience?